nathalieflower/hello-world-api/README.md

 # hello-world-api

 ## Overview
 Gets a hello world string and the current date and time from a generated endpoint.
+It logs all calls to cloudwatch for logging and monitoring purposes.

 ## Requirements and Dependencies